Loop

 Loop Type

-Choose between two types of loops:
+Choose between four types of loops:

 For Loop (Iterations) - A numeric loop that executes a fixed number of times: